-A brief description of each room The number of occupants of each room The quantity and square footage of each room Affinity relationships between each room and any other Diagrams that locate each area on the desired floors Lists of furnishing and equipment for each room, along with any special requirements that equipment for each al requirements that need to be accommodated during the design
+A brief description of each room The number of occupants of each room The quantity and square footage of each room Affinity relationships between each room and any other Diagrams that locate each area on the desired floors Lists of furnishing and equipment for each room, along with any special requirements that need to be accommodated during the design

 The space and adjacency requirements chapter will serve as a checklist for the architects as they design and lay out the interior of the building.
 It must be clearly organized and easy to understand.
 For most projects, the following chapter relies heavily on the academic or functional programming used to justify the project.
 For example: